hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 ## Disable the Steam Overlay

 The Steam Overlay can cause issues with ENB and is recommended to be turned off.
+However, these issues are rare (personally I never experience any) and disabling the Steam overlay removes the option to get achievements which is enabled by the engine fixes mod.
+You can decide yourself which option you find more important.

-Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.
+IF you want to disable the overlay, open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.
 This can be done even when the game is not yet installed.

 ## Set the game language to English